-- 81 on this work and place it within the framework of potential intensity theory. - 82 The basic physics of cyclops was explored by the first author in reference to medicanes, and is - 83 illustrated in Figure 1.
-While the actual evolution is, of course, continuous, it is simpler to - discuss it in phases.
-In the first phase (Figure 1a), Rossby wave breaking has resulted in an - 85 isolated potential vorticity (PV) anomaly near the tropopause.
-We idealize this anomaly as - 86 circularly symmetric and show a cross-section through it.
-In the illustration, the first phase is - assumed to occur over land, but that need not be the case in general.
+The basic physics of cyclops were explored by the first author (Emanuel 2005) in reference to medicanes, and is illustrated in Figure 1.
+While the actual evolution is, of course, continuous, it is simpler to discuss it in phases.
+In the first phase (Figure 1a), Rossby wave breaking has resulted in isolated potential vorticity (PV) anomaly near the tropopause.
+We idealize this anomaly as circularly symmetric and show a cross-section through it.
+To keep the illustration as simple as possible, the first phase is assumed to occur over land, but that need not be the case in general.